 - Gingivitis: Irritation of the gum line that can result in tooth loss

 The skull also provides housing for the eye and optic nerve.
 This portion of the skull is called an orbit, but it is more commonly known as the eye socket.
-Seven different bones make up the eye socket:
+Seven separate bones make up the eye socket:

 - Frontal bone